shawnferry/HOL7712-gitbook/conventions.md

 ![](/images/SIMPLE01-WWW-006-agent.png)

-Command references will be shown as
+Command references are shown as:

 $$